SCOREC/core/STYLE.md

 Do not leave trailing whitespace.

+### Controlling Whitespace ###

+If you would like to render the leading whitespaces differently in your text editor or IDE without Git seeing a diff on every line when a file is committed:

 ## Comments ##

 Reserve the use of comments for describing functionality, why some code exists, etc. .